HenryZhou19/Pytorch-Template/README.md

     * "with TimeMisc.TimerContext(block_name):..." shows the time it takes to execute a particular block of code
     * ……
 #### engine.py
-* implement the main loop of the dataloader in train_one_epoch / evaluate / test
+* implementation of the main loop of the dataloader in train_one_epoch / evaluate / test